Why did you start the blog?

 Is this your full-time job?

 No. Definitely not.
 I have a few other ‘jobs’.
 One of them being a ‘proper’ job that pays ‘money’ (just).
-Whilst everyone at my ‘proper job’ knows what I do, I run this blog relatively anonymously as it just makes things easier with clients – all of whom do NOT know.
+Whilst everyone at my ‘proper job’ knows what I do, I run this blog relatively anonymously as it just makes things easier with the clients of the proper job – all of whom do NOT know.

-One of my ‘other jobs’ is in sports-tech although, my main ‘other job’ is not!
+My main ‘other job’ is not sports or tech-related!
 Previous ‘other jobs’ have been in corporate IT for multinationals as well as some fairly senior roles in smaller tech companies.

 Sounds like the blog is a full-time job regardless of what you’ve just said?
 There’s a lot of content.

 It takes a fair amount of time, I agree.
 A labour of love.
 Sleep is for wimps.

 I really do put in a lot of hours each week to all my work efforts.
 This blog definitely doesn’t pay me what I think it should for the effort expended.

 Some of the stuff I write is inspired by a sports news event or something a friend might have done or said about their weekend’s training.
 Those things are quick and easy to write.
 The reviews do actually take a long time…usually, several days spread over a couple of weeks.